asu-cactus/netsdb/README.md

 Step (1.1) In rice cloud or AWS, find one ubuntu server as your Master, and log in to that server using the 'ubuntu' account; (In future, we shall not be constrained by OS, and we can use the 'pdb' account)

-Step (1.2) Download PDB code from svn to the Master server, configure PDB_HOME to be the svn repository.
+Step (1.2) Download pangea code from github to the Master server, configure PDB_HOME to be the github repository.
 For example, you can:

-     - edit ~/.bashrc, and add following to that file: export PDB_HOME=~/PDB/ObjectQueryModel
+     - edit ~/.bashrc, and add following to that file: export PDB_HOME=/home/ubuntu/pangea Here /home/ubuntu/pangea should be replaced by the path to the github repository

-Step (1.3) Next, configure PDB_INSTALL to be the location that you want PDB to be installed at on the workers.
+Step (1.3) Next, configure PDB_INSTALL to be the location that you want pangea to be installed at on the workers.
 For example, you might add the following to .basrc:

      export PDB_INSTALL=/disk1/PDB
+     Here /disk1/PDB should be the path to the directory where you want the binary and code to be copied to, and where data will be stored.
+     Make sure that the user that runs the program has authorization to read/write/create in this directory

   Then run following command in shell to make sure these variables are set: source ~/.bashrc